Samizo-AITL/Edusemi-Plus/archive/in1997/Epson_Sakata_8inch_Line.md

 The 0.5 µm 16M DRAM ramp-up proceeded smoothly, supporting the early operation of the Sakata line.
 Next came the critical **0.35 µm 64M DRAM (2nd Gen)**, which entered its full-scale ramp-up phase in autumn 1997.

+The author **joined the project from this 2nd Generation 64M DRAM ramp-up**, making it the very first practical assignment of his career.

 However, even after processing **over 30 trial lots**, the patterns were unstable, and CD-SEM measurements were almost impossible due to deformed shapes.
 This project was positioned as the **highest-priority task for the Semiconductor Division**, placing tremendous pressure on the team.